KarolinaBorisova/art-competition/README.md

-# Getting Started with Create React App
+# Art competition

+### React application

+> Art competiton is applicaiton used in kindergardens and preschools for holding a drawing competiton.
+Users can easely register and login.
+> Registered users can add drawings with author`s information.
+Also registered users can vote for drawings, except for those he created.
+> Еach drawing falls into a different category depending on which kindregarden group the child is.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+##  In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.\